CodeLutra: Boosting LLM Code Generation via Preference-Guided Refinement: Introduction

 We comprehensively evaluate the effectiveness of \textsc{CodeLutra} on challenging data query and data science tasks, where the LLM is tasked with generating the correct SQL or Python code to solve a given problem.
 We compare \textsc{CodeLutra} with 13 open-source and closed-source LLMs that are competitive in code generation.
-Notably, on the data query task, \emph{our framework allows Llama-3-8B~\citep{dubey2024llama} to achieve an execution accuracy of 76.6\%, which exceeds GPT-4’s 74.4\%}.
+Notably, on the data query task, \emph{our framework allows Llama-3-8B~\citep{dubey2024llama} to achieve an execution accuracy of 76.6\%, which exceeds GPT-4's 74.4\%}.
 Under a challenging data science task, {we find that using just 500 samples improved Llama-3-8B from an accuracy of 28.2\% to 48.6\%, approaching the performance of GPT-4}.
 This demonstrates that \textsc{CodeLutra} achieves strong results even with a limited number of high-quality annotations.
 Moreover, we observe the consistent performance gains of \textsc{CodeLutra} on different base models, including Gemma-7B~\citep{team2024gemma} and StarCoder-7B~\citep{dai2023starcoder}.
 These findings highlight the potential of \textsc{CodeLutra} in closing the performance gap between open-source and closed-source models.
-To summarize our key contributions: \begin{enumerate} \item We present \textsc{CodeLutra}, a novel framework that iteratively improves LLMs for code generation using self-generated comparative data from both successful and failed code attempts, enabling low-performing models to rival top-tier solutions without external datasets or ultra-large LLMs' feedback. \item We conduct comprehensive evaluations, comparing $\textsc{CodeLutra}$ against 13 competitive LLMs specializing in code generation.
-Results demonstrate \textsc{CodeLutra} consistently outperforms both standard fine-tuned LLMs and existing cutting-edge closed-source LLMs. \item We conduct a series of in-depth analyses to understand the contribution of failed attempts and likelihood regularization for \textsc{CodeLutra}, and reveal \textsc{CodeLutra} improves the performance via reducing syntax errors and improving incorrect answers across iterations. \end{enumerate}
+To summarize our key contributions: \begin{enumerate} \item We explore preference-based learning for code generation through \textsc{CodeLutra}, which leverages self-generated comparative data from both successful and failed code attempts, enabling low-performing models to rival top-tier solutions without external datasets or ultra-large LLMs' feedback. \item We conduct comprehensive evaluations, comparing $\textsc{CodeLutra}$ against 13 competitive LLMs specializing in code generation.
+Results demonstrate \textsc{CodeLutra} outperforms both standard fine-tuned LLMs and existing cutting-edge closed-source LLMs. \item We conduct the in-depth analyses to understand the contribution of failed attempts and likelihood regularization for \textsc{CodeLutra}, and reveal \textsc{CodeLutra} improves the performance via reducing syntax errors and improving incorrect answers across iterations. \end{enumerate}